-Fig. 5(b) shows the analytical result versus the simulation result under various multi-stream scenarios.
+Fig. 5b shows the analytical result versus the simulation result under various multi-stream scenarios.
 Intuitively, with the increase of the number of video streams, the innovative probability is reduced.
 We see that the analytical results capture the trend of the simulation results very well.

-2) Multi-Stream Repair With UNC: As discussed in Section III, if a peer does not receive a sufficient number of innovative native or NC packets during CPR to recover all WWAN losses, then UNC could not recover any lost packets using received NC packets.
-This undesired phenomenon was depicted in Fig. 6(a), which shows the CDF of the fraction of peers that recovered all packets through CPR in one epoch time using UNC.
-There were S = 10 total active streams, and on average 5 peers were watching the same stream.
-CPR operated at the typical 802.11b data rate.
-As shown, only about 80% of peers recovered their lost packets in one epoch time.
-Similarly, Fig. 6(b) shows the CDF when there were S = 20 total active streams, and the CPR bandwidth was increased to 23 Mbps, the typical data rate for 802.11a/g.
-The result was similar, and fewer than 75% of the peers benefited from CPR with UNC.
+2) Multi-stream Repair with UNC: As discussed in Section III, if a peer does not receive a sufficient number of innovative native or NC packets during CPR to recover all WWAN losses, then UNC could not recover any lost packets using received NC packets.
+This undesired phenomenon was depicted in Fig. 6a, which showed the CDF of the fraction of peers that recovered all packets through CPR in one epoch time using UNC.
+There were S = 5 total active streams, and on average 10 peers were watching the same stream.
+As shown, less than 70% of peers recovered their lost packets in one epoch time.
+Similarly, Fig. 6b showed the CDF when there were S = 10 total active streams.
+The result was similar, and about 50% of the peers benefited from CPR with UNC.